hendersonreed/psg/README.md

 ### installing dependencies

-1. `psg` has only been tested with Python 3.11.4 and newer.
+1. `psg` has only been tested with Python 3.11.4 at this time.
 2. Ensure you have pandoc installed.
 You can do so with the following:

 #### debian-based distros: